webrecorder/pywb/README.rst

 -  The `wiki <https://github.com/ikreymer/pywb/wiki>`_ will have
    additional technical documentation about various aspects of pywb

--  The sample config.yaml file, although not required, will provide a listing of various advanced configuration options:
+-  The sample ``config.yaml`` file, although not required, provides a listing of various advanced configuration options:
    `config.yaml <https://github.com/ikreymer/pywb/blob/master/config.yaml>`_